BredaUniversityResearch/MSPChallenge-Simulation-Python/README.md

 ### 🌊 About MSP Challenge

 [MSP Challenge](https://www.mspchallenge.info/) is a simulation platform designed to support **maritime spatial planning** through interactive, science-based tools.
-It consists of:
+This repository contains an **example implementation** of an *external watchdog server* that integrates with the [MSP Challenge](https://www.mspchallenge.info/) simulation platform.
+It showcases how to build an external simulation that connects to the MSP Challenge server and contributes simulated KPI data.
+Overall, the MSP Challenge consists of:

 - A **server**, which hosts simulations and manages game sessions.
 - A **client**, used by stakeholders to plan and evaluate maritime strategies.